-And to not see your partner and feel him on a regular basis can be really hard.
-One needs to have immense emotional maturity, faith and ability to deal with the lonely nights to make a long-distance relationship work.
-But with people becoming more ambitious and career-oriented long-distance relationships are the order of the day.
+It can be really hard to not see your partner and not be with them physically on a regular basis.
+One needs to have immense emotional maturity, faith, and the ability to deal with lonely nights to make a long-distance relationship work.
+But with people becoming more ambitious and career-oriented, long-distance relationships are the order of the day.

 Do Long-Distance Relationships Work?

 There is really no direct “yes” or “no” answer to this question.
 Because some people have survived long-distance relationships spanning years.
 In the case of others, a relationship crumbles the moment it becomes long distance.
 The reason could be loneliness, infidelity, or just the fact that a couple drifted apart.
 It usually depends on how people perceive their long-distance relationships.